mmwyl/ai-dev-tasks/README.md

 * **Improved Reliability:** Offers a more dependable approach to leveraging AI for significant development work compared to single, large prompts.
 * **Clear Progress Tracking:** Provides a visual representation of completed tasks, making it easy to see how much has been done and what's next.

+## ✅ Quality mechanisms to prevent missed details

+To reduce the risk of missing critical implementation details, this workflow includes several safeguards:

+- PRD source quality: `create-prd.md` includes a Detail Capture Hints section to encourage providing:
+  - Edge cases, external integrations and contracts, data flow (validation/transformation/persistence), performance targets, security requirements, UX specifics, analytics/telemetry, rollout/ops considerations
+- Task generation quality: `generate-tasks.md` adds:
+  - A Critical Details Extraction step performed before task breakdown
+  - A confirmation gate to review those details with the user before proceeding
+  - For each sub-task: Acceptance Criteria and Failing Cases to make outcomes verifiable
+  - A Detail Checklist in the output format to ensure coverage of edge cases, integrations, data, performance, security, and UX
+- Execution quality: `process-task-list.md` requires:
+  - Running the project's full test suite using configured commands
+  - A Quality Check step to verify the implementation against the Detail Checklist before staging/committing
+  - Consistent use of the project's existing tools for tests/build/quality gates

+In practice, this means you should:

+1. Confirm the Critical Details Extraction summary looks correct before generating sub-tasks
+2. Ensure every sub-task has clear Acceptance Criteria and representative Failing Cases
+3. Before staging/committing, tick through the Detail Checklist and resolve any gaps

 ## 🛠️ How to Use

 1. **Clone or Download:** Get these `.md` files into your project or a central location where your AI tool can access them.